Edit

 The result list is displayed in the Microsoft Teams UI with a preview of each item.
 The preview is generated in one of the two ways:

 To send an Adaptive Card or connector card for Microsoft 365 Groups, you must include a preview.
-The preview property must be a Hero or Thumbnail card.
-If you don't specify the preview property in the attachment object, a preview isn't generated.
+The preview property must be a hero or thumbnail card and the respective card is generated as preview.
+If a preview property isn't specified in the attachment object, a preview isn't generated.
+For more information, see using connector cards for Microsoft 365 Groups.

 {